 There aren't many things that can occupy a business owners thoughts quite like sales can.
 What’s your return on investment?
 How much did you make this month in comparison to the last?
-What are your current marketing costs and do you have any room in your budget to get that one extra landing page created?
+What are your current marketing costs and do

 If you have a physical store where you hire sales representatives, think about the amount of time that you had to spend just trying to find that one representative.
 You have to put out an advertisement telling people about the job opportunity.
 Then you have to sift through the resumes, selecting people you want to call.
 Then you have to interview them, make offers, train them, etc.